 Once you have graduated it is not usually possible to retrospectively change the name held on your student record or produce documentation such as academic transcripts or award certificates in your new name.
 You cannot, for example, have your award certificate reissued in your new name if you change your name due to marriage or divorce after you have finished your studies.

 Your student record can however be changed, and your documentation reissued, if your name change is due to a gender reassignment.
-If this applies to you, or you believe that you have other circumstances that warrant exceptional consideration, you can apply in writing with the relevant supporting documentation to the Director of Registry, University of York, Heslington, York YO10 5DD.
+If this applies to you, or you believe that you have other circumstances that warrant exceptional consideration, you can apply in writing with the relevant supporting documentation to the Director of Student and Academic Services, University of York, Heslington, York YO10 5DD.

 Please note that all data held by the University in connection with any change of name will be treated in confidence and will never be disclosed to a third party without your permission.